-The company's principal activity has been throughout the current and preceding year an investment holding company for the Linde plc group.
-It is envisaged that this activity will continue as the company's principal activity for the foreseeable future.
+The company's principal activity throughout the current and preceding year has been an investment holding company for the Linde plc group.
+It is envisaged that this will continue to be the principal activity of the company for the foreseeable future.

-Development and performance of the company's business during the financial year
+Position of the company's business at the year ended 31 December 2021